Probably you have seen this graph quite many times, but we would like to include it here, once again.

 Indeed, it provides the same service as a human agent with much lower maintenance costs.

 Besides, while the chatbot is busy answering simple requests, your personnel can deal with more difficult matters.

-Also, a bot can serve multiple customers simultaneously, so the number of customers your business serves within a unit of time is drastically increased, too.
+Also, a chatbot can serve multiple customers simultaneously, so the number of customers your business serves within a unit of time is drastically increased, too.
 At the same time, your costs remain at the level of creating and maintaining a chatbot.

 Great analytic possibilities

 Nowadays when you call any service number, you are very likely to hear the following announcement before you are connected: “This call may be recorded for quality or training purposes”.